Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

-Alfonso Rivas -- with a slugging percentage of .346 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Corbin Burnes on the mound, on September 4 at 6:35 PM ET.
+Alfonso Rivas -- 1-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Brandon Woodruff on the mound, on September 5 at 6:35 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Cardinals.
+In his last game he had a one-hit performance (1-for-3) against the Brewers.

 Alfonso Rivas Game Info & Props vs. the Brewers